 While there was going to be some change in working practices, adopting modern tooling was the nucleus of the solution.

 The flagship of our IBM mainframe application delivery suite – Micro Focus Enterprise Developer – enabled the teams to use a common development toolset which was not dependent on scarce mainframe resources.
 The powerful Eclipse-based IDE provided freedom for mainframe developers to work in isolation when necessary, but also share source code and other application resources as a group, without burdening the busy mainframe.

 At the same time the team adopted a distributed SCM tool (in this case Micro Focus AccuRev) in order to provide a secure, multi-user approach to source code management for the earlier phases of the development and testing cycle.
 Integrating with their mainframe based SCM later in the delivery cycle maintained the integrity of their promotional model while building in greater flexibility at the early development stages.

 A New Chapter

 The client has embarked on a new chapter where its traditional mainframe development practices have evolved, without undergoing any risky seismic overhaul, to support contemporary practices.
 They’ve done this simply because that’s what the business needed.
+What is a mainframe?